Introduction to Asthma Model

 Asthma is a chronic inflammatory disorder of the airway characterized by variable airflow obstruction, airway hyperresponsiveness (AHR) and airway inflammation.
 The main clinical symptoms of asthma are shortness of breath, wheezing, coughing, and increased mucus secretions upon exposure to allergens.
 The pathogenesis of asthma is caused by complex interactions between genetic, epigenetic, and environmental factors.
 Different asthma clinical endotypes with different pathological changes are mediated by several types of airway cells and cells involved in the immune responses, including airway epithelial cells, eosinophils, T cell subsets, and so on.
 In particular, Th2 cells have been thought to predominate in high eosinophilic asthma, with raised levels of IL-4, IL-5, and IL-13.

 The classical murine model of asthma is ovalbumin-induced airway inflammation model.
 Mice are sensitized by multiple intraperitoneal injections of ovalbumin and then challenged by inhalation of aerosolized ovalbumin.
-IgE and eosinophils level are found higher in mice in this model and histological staining shows increased airway mucus and inflammatory leukocyte infiltration.
-Biocytogen provides a robust and validated ovalbumin-induced murine model of asthma.
-As a key differentiating factor, Biocytogen also generated and validated this model in B-hIL4/IL4RA mice where human IL-4 and IL-4 receptor (IL-4RA) replaces their mouse counterpart via genomic knock-in.
+In an ovalbumin-induced asthma model, IgE and eosinophil levels are found to be higher while histological staining shows increased airway mucus and inflammatory leukocyte infiltration.
+Biocytogen provides a robust and validated ovalbumin-induced asthma model.
+As a key differentiating factor, Biocytogen also generated and validated this ovalbumin-induced asthma model in B-hIL4/IL4RA mice where human IL-4 and IL-4 receptor (IL-4RA) replaces their mouse counterpart via genomic knock-in.
 B-hIL4/IL4RA mice thus allow direct testing of asthma therapeutics targeting human IL-4 pathway in mice.

 Generation of B-IL4/IL4R mice and its phenotypic analysis